 Harmful Sexualised Behaviour

 The vision was for Bridgelea to form multi-agency working partnerships with the AIM Project, Health and Children’s Services to enhance and develop a provision to match appropriate agencies and to support pupils who display harmful sexual behaviour.
-The model is offered to mainstream schools as part of the Bridgelea Outreach Support to enable children who displays these behaviours to continue to access mainstream education in a safe and controlled way.
-We provide support to mainstream schools with completing Risk Assessments and Planning in a person centred way and contribute to introducing a package of support from multi-agency partners.
+The model is offered to mainstream schools as part of the Bridgelea Outreach Support to enable children who display these behaviours to continue to access mainstream education in a safe and controlled way.
+We provide support to mainstream schools with completing Risk Assessments and Planning in a person-centred way and contribute to introducing a package of support from multi-agency partners.

 The benefits of introducing a Therapist and Teaching Assistant who specialize in children who display harmful sexual behaviour ensures that we are able to provide targeted and personalized interventions and direct support to allow the children to work through their harmful behaviours and consequently understand how to form positive and appropriate relationships with peers and adults.

-A number of factors indicate a higher risk that young people with harmful sexual behaviours will go on to perpetrate sexual abuse in adulthood and for this reason it is preferable that appropriate assessments are carried out on young people to target resources at those most likely to present the highest risk.
+A number of factors indicate a higher risk that young people with harmful sexual behaviours will go on to perpetrate sexual abuse in adulthood and for this reason, it is preferable that appropriate assessments are carried out on young people to target resources at those most likely to present the highest risk.
 Cognitive behavioural interventions and relapse prevention work are effective alongside increasing resilience factors and reducing negative factors in a young person’s life.

 Bridgelea have staff who have been trained in AIM Under 12’s and Technology Assistant HSB (TA-HSB) and we are able to evidence the Assessment, Intervention and Moving On approach to demonstrate a positive impact on changing behaviour and reducing risk.